 The main aims of this conference are to:

-In this issue of “Safety & Defense,” there are ten peer-reviewed papers that constitute an interesting review of theoretical and empirical research conducted in various areas of military and non-military security.
+Taking into account the above points, I would like to invite all of you to read the papers published in the latest issue of our journal.
+In this issue of “Safety & Defense,” there are twelve peer-reviewed papers that constitute an interesting review of theoretical and empirical research conducted in various areas of military and non-military security.

 We hope you enjoy this latest issue.